When Filter Inventories Run Low, Get Process Filters Delivered Fast

 What if you could build a trifold strategy that includes historical data, provides accessibility to filters when you need them, and keeps your budget intact?
 As a fellow manufacturer we not only understand the corporate issues you face, but we built a business around delivering product faster than our competition.
 Critical Process Filtration, Inc. is unique in offering the three most important components for process filtration success: Delivery, Product, and Presales Technical Consulting – all at prices that will make you wonder why you didn’t call us sooner.

 - Delivery – most of our products ship within one week of receiving an order.
 That means when one process is coming to an end and you see a filter inventory shortage, you can contact us and have that product arrive fast.
-Our internal tracking system confirms that >98% of our orders are out the door in less than 5 business days.
+Our internal tracking system confirms that >98% of our orders ship when we say they will.
 Our manufacturing facility and production processes are designed for and continue to be fine-tuned to offer this advantage to the markets we serve.
-The bottom line: Critical Process delivers process filters fast.
+The bottom line: Critical Process delivers process filters fast and on time.

 - Product – we manufacture high quality, validated filters that often out perform the most popular filter vendors.
 We’ve been delivering cartridge, capsule and laboratory filters for over 20 years.
 Our aim is to be the best process filter manufacturer, not the biggest.

 - Technical Consulting - we spend more time with process engineers before they purchase products than with them post installation.
 That’s how we “get it right the first time”.
 When our products are placed into your process, they work just as you expect they would.
 And when upsets happen, we are there to troubleshoot and support the operation with real world solutions.
 Our filtration experts partnering with your process experts make a great team that is focused on your success.